Blog / Guide

 Home office expenses can’t exceed your net business income

-This is the rule that trips people up.
+There’s a hard ceiling people miss.
 Your home office deduction cannot create or increase a business loss.
 If your net business income (revenue minus all other expenses) is $3,000, your home office deduction caps at $3,000, even if your calculated amount is higher.

 The good news: unused amounts carry forward to the next year.
 You don’t lose them; you just can’t use them yet.